 A central air conditioner needs three important components:

 - Compressor – a pump that’s responsible for pressurizing refrigerant.

 - Condenser – helps transfer heat

 - Evaporator coils – coils that receive refrigerant

 The cold side of an air conditioner has an evaporator and a fan to blow air over cold coils and into the home.
 The hot side of the system has a compressor, condenser, and a second fan to vent warm air outside.
-Between the two coils is an expansion valve which regulates how much refrigerant is allowed into the evaporator.
+Between the two coils is an expansion valve that regulates how much refrigerant is allowed into the evaporator.
 When the liquid refrigerant makes its way into the coils, the pressure drops and it expands into a gas.
 The compressor is responsible for pressurizing the gas to turn it back into a liquid.

 With a central air conditioning system, the compressor and condenser are typically located in an outside unit.

-Types of Central AC
+Types of central AC